The Great Merchant

-The drama features Kim's life and achievements, along with her ongoing rivalry with fellow merchants during the Joseon Dynasty.
+The drama features Kim's life and achievements, along with her ongoing rivalry with fellow merchants during the Joseon period.

 This is the second of the "noblesse oblige" series produced by KBS in 2010, after The Reputable Family.
 The third and last part of the series was Freedom Fighter, Lee Hoe-young, which aired on the anniversary of the centenary of the Forced Annexation of Korea by Japan in 2010.

 Synopsis

 Kim Man-deok was born into the noble class—her mother was a haenyeo of Jeju Island; her father was a high-ranking government official who met Kim's mother during the time he was exiled on Jeju Island.
 Kim's biological mother, Yi Eun Hong, does not tell her father, Kim Eung Ryul, about her pregnancy, as he and his clan could be punished by execution for inappropriate conduct during his exile.
 At birth, Kim is named Yi Hong.
 Her mother dies soon after her birth, leaving her daughter a flute that would one day help her reconnect to her father.

 Kim is adopted by Madame Kim, a former palace lady, but who is known to Kim as "Hal-mae" (translated as "Granny").
 Managing a training center in Hanyang for orphaned children, Hal-mae teaches the children marketplace skills and trades necessary for them to become successful in the future.
 During her time with the training center, Kim meets Jung Hong Soo, the son of high-ranking politician, Lord Jung Do-woong.
 Ill-fated circumstances causes Granny, Dong Ah, and Kim (who is now 12 years old) to run for their lives, forcing them to leave Hanyang and head to Jeju Island.
 In the process, they find the need to separate but agree to meet in Jeju.
 Kim is the first to arrive on Jeju Island.
 Dong Ah finds her, but the two are soon in trouble and they find themselves jailed after an altercation with young Kang Yoo-ji, the later Foreman of West Gate Market Brokers.
 To keep Dong Ah from undergoing torture, Kim is tricked into agreeing to become the foster daughter of the head gisaeng on Jeju Island.
 Rather than leave Kim, Dong Ah agrees to become her servant and protector.